 Currently there is a very enthusiastic four part choir consisting of adults and young people.
 A wide variety of musical styles are performed both as service settings and anthems.
 The singing of Anglican Chant has also been maintained for the Psalms and Canticles.
 Also, each year on the Monday of Holy Week the choir gives a performance of a larger scale choral work assisted by members from other local choirs.

 One of the highlights of the year is the Service of Lessons and Carols on Christmas Eve.
 This is usually attended by in excess of five hundred people from the local community and beyond.

 A Junior Choir also exists, joining in the regular Sunday services with seniors and sometimes performing pieces on its own.

 Rehearsals are held on Tuesday evenings and Sunday morning before the service.
 The Organist would be delighted to hear from anyone wishing to join the choir.
 There is such a great heritage and choral tradition to be maintained in Down Cathedral that help from anyone who has a singing voice and a level of commitment to God’s work would be much appreciated.

 Contact Michael McCraken on 028 4461 4516 or 07773 846028.

-Michael’s interests outside music include flying and photography.
+Michael’s interests outside music include flying, photography (including drones), and golf.